aka: Nigh Omnipotent

 - Asura's Wrath plays around with this: Chakravartin is referred to as the Omnipotent Ruler of Gaea.
 However, he's eventually defeated by Asura.

 - Umineko no Naku Koro ni has Featherine Augustus Aurora, who is perfectly capable of pausing the plot of the visual novel she's in, deciding she wants a scene to play out a different way, and rewriting the script of the novel itself.
-The one 'fight' we see her take part in, she decides she can't be bothered to think of a fight scene at that moment, so writes down that Lambdadelta gets defeated by [Blank Space], saying she'll fill it in later.
+The one 'fight' we see her take part in, she decides she can't be bothered to think of a fight scene at that moment, so writes down that her opponent Lambdadelta gets defeated by [Blank Space], saying she'll fill it in later.
 This results in Lambdadelta being killed by nothing, out of nowhere, instantly.
 The character who got one-shotted was laughingly throwing and tanking big bangs, and had, up until that point, been the tied-for-most-powerful character in the whole story.

 - Scribblenauts protagonist Maxwell has a notebook that grants him the power to create practically everything conceivable to the human mind aside from things that are inappropriate (which as of Unlimited can be circumvented through object creation), including adding the adjective "Unbeatable" to himself which prevents him from receiving harm, even by Death's instant kill ability.